mcyph/speedysvc/README.rst

 * ``@marshal_method``: Define a method that sends/receives data using the ``pickle`` module. **Potentially insecure** as there could be potential buffer overflow vulnerabilities etc, but is fast.
-* ``@arrow_method``: Define a method that sends/receives data using the ``pyarrow`` module.
-Reported to be very fast for numpy ``ndarray`` types, and support for many of the types that json does, but seemed to be orders of magnitude slower for many other datatypes when I tested it.

 Benchmarks:
 -----------------------------------